kluctl/kluctl/docs/kluctl/deployments/annotations/all-resources.md

 An alternative, conflict resolution can be controlled via [conflictResolution](../deployment-yml.md#conflictresolution).

+### kluctl.io/force-apply-manager
+Specifies a regex for managers that should be force-applied.
+Fields with matching managers will be overwritten in case of field manager conflicts.

+If more than one field needs to be specified, add `-xxx` to the annotation key, where `xxx` is an arbitrary number.

+An alternative, conflict resolution can be controlled via [conflictResolution](../deployment-yml.md#conflictresolution).

 ### kluctl.io/ignore-conflicts
 If set to "true", the whole all fields of the object are going to be ignored when conflicts arise.
 This effectively disables the warnings that are shown when field ownership is lost.